-Yahoo’s Excalibur IP search, mobile and other patents valued at $740M
+Yahoo’s 4K Excalibur patents in search, mobile, cloud and more valued at $740M

 Ultimately, though, Verizon opted for a deal that didn’t include ownership but just a license that is “non-exclusive, worldwide, perpetual, irrevocable, royalty-free [and] fully paid-up” both for Verizon as well as current and future affiliates.

-While the effort to sell or further license the Excalibur may have paused as Yahoo works through its Verizon sale, it doesn’t appear to have ended altogether.
+While the effort to sell or further license the Excalibur may have paused as Yahoo works through its Verizon sale, efforts to make money off those patents doesn’t appear to have ended altogether.
 “Yahoo will retain the Excalibur IP Assets and will be able to seek to monetize the Excalibur IP Assets before or after completion of the Sale Transaction,” the company notes.

-There have been reports since last summer — after it emerged that Yahoo transferred 2,648 patents into a then-mysterious Excalibur entity — that companies like Google’s parent company Alphabet and Microsoft are among those interested in buying the IP.
+After it emerged that Yahoo transferred 2,648 patents into a then-mysterious Excalibur entity, a number that Yahoo has now confirmed to us is closer to 4,000 patents, there have been reports that companies such as Google’s parent company Alphabet and Microsoft are among those interested in buying the IP.

 The group contains some notable IP, including the patent that was once the subject of a lawsuit that Yahoo filed against Google related to search-based advertising.
 Google paid Yahoo around $330 million back in 2004 to settle the original suit.